nchaigne/dhcperfcli/README.md

 `Packet-Dst-IP-Address` | The packet destination IP address.
 Can also be set through argument `<server>`.
 `Packet-Src-Port` | The packet source UDP port.
 Default is 68 for a client, 67 for a gateway.
 `Packet-Dst-Port` | The packet destination UDP port.
 Default is 67 for a server or a gateway.
+`Input-Name` | Name of this item.
+Used in ongoing statistics, and as a prefix for named transactions shown in end report.
 `Rate-Limit` | Maximum new sessions initialized per second from this input item.<br>Actual rate for a given item is calculated from the time it started being used.
 `Start-Delay` | Delay (seconds) before allowing to use this input item to start new sessions.<br>This is useful to handle synchronization between multiple input items.
 `Max-Duration` | Limit duration (seconds) for starting new sessions from this input item (relative to the time it started being used).<br>If a global limit is set (option `-L`), then the earliest limit applies.